Donald's Alphabet Chase

-Donald's Alphabet Chase is a 1988 educational video game developed by Westwood Associates and published by Walt Disney Computer Software.
-It was released on various home computers including the Amiga, Amstrad CPC, Apple II, Commodore 64, DOS and ZX Spectrum.
+Donald's Alphabet Chase is an educational video game developed by Westwood Associates and published in 1988 by Walt Disney Computer Software.
+It was released on various home computers including the Amiga, Amstrad CPC, Apple II, Commodore 64, MS-DOS and ZX Spectrum.
 An Atari ST version was planned by Nathan Software but got no release.
 The game was released in five different languages including English, Spanish, French, Italian and German.

 Plot

 The Alphabet pets have escaped from the toybox in Huey, Dewey, and Louie's bedroom and are roaming around Donald's house.
 It is up to Donald to catch them and bring them all together.

 Gameplay

 The player helps Donald to catch runaway letters.
 The gameplay is pretty straightforward.
 In each room of his house, Donald will chase three, four or five letters.
 The player is required to press a letter on the keyboard which corresponds to the letter that Donald is trying to catch.